gaehlerm/SoftwareEngineering/README.md

 ## The Testing Pyramid

-We have defined three categories of functional tests here, in addition to performance tests and exlorative tests.
-From the fine-grained unit tests up to the very coarse functional tests.
-As a rule of thumb, one can say that the testing suite of any program should consist of many small-grained tests and comparably few coarse tests.
+We have said that we should write mostly unit and functional tests, maybe also integration tests.
+Additionally we have performance tests and exlorative tests.
+As a rule of thumb, one can say that the testing suite of any program should consist of many fast, small-grained tests and comparably few slow, coarse tests.

 Unit tests are the foundation of the testing pyramid.
 They are generally the most useful as they check each part individually and can provide detailed feedback if something is broken.
 They are like testing the individual parts of a car radio before assembling it.
 Unit tests prevent the use of faulty components.
 Roughly, an estimated 80% of all tests should be unit tests. [software engineering at google].